 On March 11, 1915, American psychologist and computer scientist J.C.R.
 Licklider, known simply as J.C.R. or “Lick“, was born.
 He is particularly remembered for being one of the first to foresee modern-style interactive computing and was one of the most distinguished Internet pioneers.

-Based on research at BBN, he summed up his visions in 1960 in the groundbreaking article Man-Computer-Symbiosis, with which he established his reputation as a computer scientist in a broad scientific public because they were counted among the boldest and most imaginative visions of those days.
+Licklider left MIT to join the acoustics and information technology company Bolt Beranek and Newman (BBN) in 1957, where he became Vice Presient and bought the first production PDP-1 computer and conducted the first public demonstration of time-sharing.
+Thereafter, numerous computer scientists followed Licklider to join BBN.
+Based on research at BBN, Licklider summed up his visions in 1960 in the groundbreaking article Man-Computer-Symbiosis, with which he established his reputation as a computer scientist in a broad scientific public because they were counted among the boldest and most imaginative visions of those days.
 Particularly since they came from a psychologist who hadn’t had specialist knowledge of computers four years earlier, they received additional attention.
 In the article, Licklider described the concept of a simpler interaction between man and computer, and his ideas were summarized in a central thesis:”A close connection between man and” the electronic members of the partnership “would eventually lead to cooperative decision-making processes.”
 In addition, human decisions would be made with the help of computers, but without “inflexible dependency on pre-defined programs“.
 Computers should, of course, be available for tasks that they can do best, which Licklider believes are routine tasks, while people can use the energy and time they gain to make better insights and decisions.

 During his active years in computer science, Licklider managed to conceive, manage, and research the fundamentals that led to modern computers and the Internet as we know it today.
 His 1960 scientific paper on the Man-Computer Symbiosis was revolutionary and foreshadowed interactive computing.
 This inspired many other scientists to continue early efforts on time-sharing and application development.
 One of the scientists funded by Licklider’s efforts was the famous American computer scientist Douglas Engelbart, whose efforts led to the invention of the computer mouse.